-I’d like to talk about anxiety.
-Not so much the external factors that help to create or worsen it: environmental toxins and poisons; difficult social interactions and relationships; hereditary elements; early life and present day trauma.
+I’m going to talk about anxiety.
+Not so much the external factors that help to create or worsen it: environmental stress; chronically difficult social interactions and relationships; hereditary predispositions; early life and present day trauma.

 “Notably, within the SAD (Social Anxiety Disorder) group, the rate of serotonin synthesis in the dorsal amygdala correlated positively with severity of social anxiety symptoms…results suggest that increased extracellular serotonin concentration underlies elevated anxiety and amygdala responsivity in SAD.”

-This won’t be a discussion focusing on the pharmaceutical products – some of which can be exceedingly helpful – or of the many other methods used to try and manage what can potentially become a chronic and debilitating issue.
+This won’t be a discussion focusing on the pharmaceutical products – a small number of which can be very helpful – or of the many other methods used to try and manage what can potentially become an ongoing and debilitating issue.